Fitzpatrick Stadium: Hearts of Pine (2025–present)

 Since 2025, Fitzpatrick Stadium has served as the home of professional soccer club Portland Hearts of Pine of USL League One.
-On November 14, 2023, the Portland city council unanimously approved a 10 year lease with the team.
+On November 14, 2023, the Portland city council unanimously approved a 10-year lease with the team.
 The team would pay over $1 million to improve the facility, and would receive free rent in exchange.
 The lease was upgraded in October 2024 to allow the team to replace the turf field, and to remove the Portland High School bulldog mascot from the field.
 The club invested over $2.5 million into stadium renovations, including a replacement turf, improvements to the press box, upgrades to the LED lighting, and semi-permanent locker rooms.
 During the renovations, 850 yd3 of arsenic-contaminated soil were unearthed, which the city disposed of using a $205,000 federal grant.

 The team made their home debut on May 4, 2025, with more than 5,000 fans in attendance for a 1–1 draw against One Knoxville SC.
+Knoxville's Stuart Ritchie scored the first goal at Fitzpatrick Stadium in the second minute, while Masashi Wada scored the first Hearts of Pine goal at Fitzpatrick in first half stoppage time.

-The Hearts of Pine set the USL League One record by drawing 6,440 people to an October 21 game against Spokane Velocity.
+The Hearts of Pine set the USL League One attendance record by drawing 6,440 people to an October 21 game against Spokane Velocity.

+On August 4, 2026, the Hearts of Pine announced that they had purchased land on Cassidy Point in Portland's West End neighborhood with the intention of building a stadium for both the men's and women's team.
+The club estimated that it would cost $50 million to build, and projected that the stadium would be ready for the 2029 season.

+Maine USL W League team

+On June 4, 2026, the Hearts of Pine announced they were founding a women's team, to compete in the USL W League for the 2027 season, and that the team will play at Fitzpatrick Stadium.